 - G. DISRUPTION OF THE EDUCATIONAL PROCESS: Any actions that interfere with the educational process are unacceptable.
-Repeated acts of disruption will result in disciplinary action. - H. DRESS CODE: Members of the Rossford Board of Education and its administrative and teaching staff believe that there is a definite correlation between student dress and student conduct. - I. DRUGS, ALCOHOL AND TOBACCO: A student shall not possess, use, transmit, conceal, sell or exhibit the use of drugs, hallucinogens, volatile chemical, a counterfeit controlled substance or alcohol while on school property or at a school-sponsored activity.
+Repeated acts of disruption will result in disciplinary action. - H. DRESS CODE: Members of the Rossford Board of Education and its administrative and teaching staff believe that there is a definite correlation between student dress and student conduct. - I. DRUGS, ALCOHOL, VAPING AND TOBACCO: A student shall not possess, use, transmit, conceal, sell or exhibit the use of drugs, hallucinogens, volatile chemical, a vaping device or paraphernalia, a counterfeit controlled substance or alcohol while on school property or at a school-sponsored activity.
+Violation of this rule will carry an automatic suspension from school.
 Students who must have prescription drugs in their possession shall notify the office on entrance into the school.
 A student may not consume or use any of the above prior to attending school or a school-sponsored activity (home or away).
 If the odor of alcohol is detected, the student will be considered in violation of this rule.
 This regulation also applies to a student's presence on school property at any time.
-A student who is selling or dispensing drugs, hallucinogens, volatile chemicals, a counterfeit controlled substance or alcohol while on school property, or at a school-sponsored activity, may be expelled from school and a complete report of the incident shall be filed with the police department of the City of Rossford. - J. EXTORTION: Extortion is the use of threat, intimidation, force or deception to take, or receive something from someone else. - K. FAILURE TO COMPLY, INSUBORDINATION OR DISRESPECT: Students shall obey all lawful instructions of administrators, teachers, substitute teachers, student teachers, teachers' aides, bus drivers and all other school personnel who are authorized to give such instructions during any specified period of time when students are subject to the authority of such personnel. - L. FALSE ALARMS AND FALSE REPORTS: A false emergency alarm or report endangers the safety forces that are responding, the citizens of the community, and the persons in the building.
+A student who is selling or dispensing drugs, hallucinogens, volatile chemicals, a counterfeit controlled substance or alcohol while on school property, or at a school-sponsored activity, may be expelled from school and a complete report of the incident shall be filed with the police department of the City of Rossford. - 1st time offenders of vaping can choose to attend a prevention class in lieu of a suspension - J. EXTORTION: Extortion is the use of threat, intimidation, force or deception to take, or receive something from someone else. - K. FAILURE TO COMPLY, INSUBORDINATION OR DISRESPECT: Students shall obey all lawful instructions of administrators, teachers, substitute teachers, student teachers, teachers' aides, bus drivers and all other school personnel who are authorized to give such instructions during any specified period of time when students are subject to the authority of such personnel. - L. FALSE ALARMS AND FALSE REPORTS: A false emergency alarm or report endangers the safety forces that are responding, the citizens of the community, and the persons in the building.
 What may seem like a prank, is a dangerous stunt. - M. FALSIFYING: Falsifying in writing the name of another person, falsifying times, dates, grades, addresses, or other data on school forms or correspondence directed to that school are not permitted. - N. FIGHTING, INTIMIDATION, THREAT, IMPROPER RESTRAINING, HITTING, OR CAUSING PHYSICAL INJURY: All students shall respect the right of all other students, staff members and visitors to be physically safe and secure.
 No student shall participate in a fight, intimidate, threaten, improperly restrain, hit, or cause physical injury to other persons.
 Nor shall any student force or coerce any person to do anything against their will.